nginx-proxy/nginx-proxy/test2/requirements/README.md

-This directory contains ressources to build Docker images tests depend on
+This directory contains resources to build Docker images tests depend on

 # Build images